YOUTH MENTORSHIP PROGRAM

 Basic Details:

-For Nova Scotians between the ages of 14 and 18.
+For young writers on mainland Nova Scotia between the ages of 14 and 18.

 About the Youth Mentorship Program

-The second annual AfterWords Youth Mentorship Program will pair two professional Halifax writers with two Nova Scotian writers between the ages of 14 and 18 inclusive, for a six-week virtual mentorship in February and March 2025.
-One of the two youth mentorship spots will be reserved for a Black or Indigenous Nova Scotian.
+AfterWords’ third annual Youth Mentorship Program will pair three professional writers with three mainland Nova Scotian writers between the ages of 14 and 18 inclusive, for a six-week virtual mentorship in March and April 2026.
+One of the three youth mentorship spots will be reserved for a Black or Indigenous Nova Scotian and another spot will be reserved for Halifax’s youth poet laureate.

-The two mentees will also be invited to give a short reading alongside their mentors at an AfterWords event with reading fee, travel and accommodations fully covered.
+All applicants to the program receive two free virtual writing workshop.
+Additionally, the three mentees will be invited to give a short reading alongside their mentors at an AfterWords event with reading fee, travel and accommodations fully covered.

-2024/25 Mentors: We are very excited to have Rebecca Thomas and Chad Lucas as our mentors for our second annual program!
+2026 Mentors: We are very excited to have francesca ekwuyasi and K.R.
+Byggdin as our mentors for our third annual program!

 Eligibility and Application Guidelines